bioinfolabic/UTFPR-TATTCLASS40/README.md

 ## Acknowledgments

-H.S.Lopes thanks CNPq for the research grant number 440977/2015-0.
-All authors thank NVIDIA for the donation of the GPUs used in this work.
+H. S. Lopes would like to thank to CNPq for the research grant 311785/2019-0, and Fundação Araucaria for the research grant PRONEX 042/2018.
+Both authors thank NVIDIA for the donation of the GPUs used in this work.